Ahmed-Omar-Hommir/presto-cli/README.md

 ---

-A Very Good Command-Line Interface for Dart.
+A Presto Command-Line Interface for Dart.

 Developed with 🧡 by Presto Team 🐥